Click here for tickets!

 Jan Dismas Zelenka

-Lamentation 2 (For Maundy Thursday) in Gm
+Lamentation 2 (For Good Friday) in Gm

-Jessica McMann
+Jessica Sparvier-Wells

 Pekiwewina

-Jessica Sparvier-Well
+Jessica Sparvier-Wells

 Mountain Prairie